matrix-org/matrix-spec/content/client-server-api/_index.md

 Homeservers MAY publish a room directory to allow users to discover rooms.
 A room can have one of two visibility settings in the directory:

-`public`
-The room will be shown in the published room directory.
+-   `public`: The room will be shown in the published room directory.

-`private`
-The room will be hidden from the published room directory.
+-   `private`: The room will be hidden from the published room directory.

 Clients can define a room's initial visibility in the directory via the `visibility` parameter in [`/createRoom`](#post_matrixclientv3createroom).
 Irrespective of room